Pan Zhang: Early life and career

-After defeating some bandits.
-Later, he was appointed as a da shi cijian (大巿刺姧; similar to a police chief) in Wu Commandery (around present-day Suzhou, Jiangsu) and became famous after achieving success in maintaining high standards of security in the area, as bandits activity were ceased.
+After defeating some bandits, he was appointed as a da shi cijian (大巿刺姧; similar to a police chief) in Wu Commandery (Note: around present-day Suzhou, Jiangsu) and became famous after achieving success in maintaining high standards of security in the area, as bandit activity ceased.
 He was reassigned to be the Chief (長) of Xi'an County (西安縣; present-day Wuning County, Jiangxi) later.

-In 200, on the raiding and banditry by Huang Zu forces were disappeared after Pan Zhang put some extermination campaign.
-Around the time, bandits were rampant in Jing Province (covering present-day Hubei and Hunan) and its governor Liu Biao was unable to deal with them.
+In 200, raiding and banditry by Huang Zu's forces disappeared after Pan Zhang went on an extermination campaign.
+Around the time, bandits were rampant in Jing Province (Note: covering present-day Hubei and Hunan) and its governor Liu Biao was unable to deal with them.
 However, the bandits did not dare to cross the border into Yuzhang Commandery to pillage the area when they heard that Pan Zhang was stationed there.
 When an uprising broke out in Jianchang County (建昌縣; west of present-day Fengxin County, Jiangxi), Pan Zhang was reassigned to be the county chief and appointed as Colonel of Martial Vehemence (武猛校尉) and then sent to suppress the revolt and succeeded in doing so within a month and managed to gather back 800 soldiers who were scattered during the rebellion.
 He was summoned to Jianye, the capital of Sun Quan's domain.